Save some tax green by going greener at home

 The energy efficient upgrades will also help in a couple of months when we're dealing with the area's usual streaks of triple-digit heat.

-Since it's almost St. Patrick's Day, it's a perfect time to look at how those enhanced residential energy efficiency tax breaks could make going green pay off, both in terms of monthly utility bills, and when you (we!) file your (our) taxes.
+Since it's St. Patrick's Day, it's a perfect time to look at how those enhanced residential energy efficiency tax breaks could make going green pay off, both in terms of monthly utility bills, and when you (we!) file your (our) taxes.

 Long history of residential tax breaks: Tax benefits for making energy-efficient improvements to personal residences have been around for a while.
 They started in the early 1980s, but got a major boost in 2005 with the enactment that year of the Energy Policy Act.
 I'm pretty sure lawmakers chose the act's name so the acronym would be EPA.